-When creating cluster application, it is possible to convert standby node of GLS resource into "Standby" state by setting a value of "Standby Transition" attribute.
+When creating cluster application, it is possible to convert standby node of GLS resource into "Standby" state by setting a value of "Standby Transition" attribute and to monitor the status of GLS resource in the standby node.
 If neglecting this configuration, it will not monitor the status of standby node of GLS resource.
 For reference, see "5.3.1 Monitoring resource status of standby node".